Reasno/blog/content/posts/rethink-clean-architecture.md

 Unless you are in a very big and mature corporation, your team is likely not cleanly architectured too.
 You don't have a dedicated team for every layer, and you don't have an independent decision-making process for every layer, so why faking your code to suggest you have.

-Don't get me wrong, I like the Onion Architecture and middlewares very much, but I would generally save them for crosscutting concerns known for sure, such as logging and monitoring.
+Don't get me wrong, I like the Onion Architecture and middlewares very much, but I would generally save them for crosscutting concerns known for sure, such as logging and caching.
 Business rules?
 Maybe not.